-We currently have two job openings and as well as internship positions available.
+We currently have one to two permanent job openings.
+We also have internship positions available.

 Counseling intern responsibilities:

 - Provide trauma-informed screening, assessment, and treatment of referred clients.

 - Conduct home visits and generally provide services in the field which may include transportation of self and client to and from counseling activities in the community.
 (A car is necessary.)